abinasp/codelinefilm/readme.md

 - After giving comment, you can see your comment by refreshing the browser.

 ## Need to fix
-- While creating a film you can upload photo, you need to give the photo URL.
+- While creating a film you can't upload photo, you need to give the photo URL.